aditya-duggal/blog/_posts/2021-05-10-The-Mom-Test.markdown

 ---

 - Read 'The Mom Test' over the weekend.
 [Rob Fitzpatrick's](https://robfitz.com/) writing style is really entertaining!
-- Plus, his years of running multiple ventures over the last decade add real heft to this book.
+- Plus, his years of running multiple ventures over the last decade add real credibility to this book.
 - The book's subtitle does a perfect job of describing what it's about - "How to talk to customers and learn if your business is a good idea when everyone is _lying to you_.
 - "It’s not anyone else’s responsibility to show us the truth.
 It’s our responsibility to find it.
 We do that by asking good questions.
 The Mom Test is a set of simple rules for crafting good questions that even your mom can't lie to you about" -->